 A Ride Through procedure is a penalty where a rider is requested to ride through the pit lane and can be imposed if, for example, he has jump-started before the race has officially commenced.

 A right-hand corner, where the rider ‘turns’ right, leaning the right side of the bike and their body towards the ground.

 A rider competing in their first full year in any of the three categories of Grand Prix racing is referred to as a rookie.

 Another name for the podium.

-A MotoGP™ term for checking or inspection.
+A check or inspection.
 Scrutineers are responsible for checking that all MotoGP™ participants abide by the technical rules.